+According to The Substance Abuse and Mental Health Services Administration (SAMHSA), cocaine is among the top five drug-related emergency department visits in 2021.
 Cocaine is a stimulant drug that is highly addictive.
-It can raise blood pressure, body temperature and heart rate to dangerous levels, potentially causing strokes and cardiac arrest.
-Cocaine overdose deaths increased nearly 30 percent between 2001 and 2013 with over 5,000 overdose fatalities in 2013, according to the National Institute on Drug Abuse (NIDA).
+It can raise blood pressure, body temperature, and heart rate to dangerous levels, potentially causing strokes and cardiac arrest.

 What Is Cocaine?

-Cocaine comes from the coca plant, and it is currently illegal in all forms in the United States.
-Cocaine is either abused as a white powder by snorting, smoking, or dissolving and injecting it, or in rock form called crack, which is generally smoked, although is sometimes inserted into bodily orifices.
+Cocaine comes from the coca plant, which is currently illegal in all forms in the United States.
+Cocaine is abused as a white powder by snorting, smoking, or dissolving and injecting it.
+However, it can also be abused as a rock form called “crack,” which is generally smoked, although sometimes inserted into bodily orifices.

 Cocaine is quick to take effect, making users feel high.
 The drug increases energy levels and suppresses appetite and the need to sleep by flooding the brain with “happy cells” or dopamine.
-It also wears off rather quickly, resulting in a crash that may be indicated by periods of sleeping, depression, and generally feeling low.
-Users may seek to avoid this crash and continue to take the drug, or take it in binge patterns wherein more and more of the drug is taken at a time and in higher doses.
+It also wears off quickly, resulting in a crash that includes sleeping for prolonged amounts of time, depression, and feeling low.
+Users may seek to avoid this crash and continue to take the drug or take it in binge patterns wherein more and more drugs are taken at a time and in higher doses.

-Regular abuse of cocaine changes the normal circulation and production of dopamine in the brain, making it harder and harder to feel pleasure without the drug.
+Regular abuse of cocaine changes the average circulation and production of dopamine in the brain, making it harder and harder to feel pleasure without the drug.
 Chronic cocaine abuse may quickly lead to addiction.
-The National Survey on Drug Use and Health (NSDUH) reported that in 2013, approximately 855,000 Americans aged 12 and older were considered to have a cocaine abuse or dependency problem, while 1.5 million had used cocaine in the month prior to the survey.
+Cocaine addiction treatment may include the following:

 - Detox services